warrenwu123/computer_space/README.md

 # Set up recent Unix-like OSes
+Purpose: Setting up a Unix-like environment (via WSL on Windows) provides a Linux-based terminal for running AWS CLI commands, which are more native to Unix systems.
+This ensures compatibility and ease of use for subsequent labs.

-I'm the Windows Users. when I input wsl to my poershell, it will go into wsl
+I'm the Windows Users. when I input wsl to my poershell, it enters the Windows Subsystem for Linux (WSL) environment.
 ### output:
 <img width="1644" height="174" alt="image" src="https://github.com/user-attachments/assets/624010ec-384d-439a-adca-3b21c9a11453" />

-then, i would like to check the version of my wsl, i input the code below
+Then, I checked the version of my WSL by inputting the code below:
 ```
 wsl -l -v
 ```
 ```
--l : means list
+-l : Lists all installed distributions.
--v : means showing version
+-v : Displays verbose output, including the version of each distribution.
 ```

 we can see the version of wsl, which is ubuntu 24.04